facebookresearch/fairseq/examples/mr_hubert/README.md

 To decode with a Fairseq LM, you may check the usage examples in wav2vec2 or hubert examples.

-Please see sample pre-training scripts `decode.sh`  for an example script.
+Please see sample decoding scripts `decode.sh`  for an example script.